What will your legacy be?

 - Provide immediate support and the most direct way to give

-- Charitable deductions lower income, gift, and estate taxes
+- Charitable deductions may help you to lower your income, gift, or estate taxes

-- Science Center receives full benefit of the gift upon receipt
+- Science Center receives full benefit of your gift upon receipt

-- You see your gift at work during your lifetime
+- You enjoy seeing your gift at work during your lifetime

 - May be a specific dollar amount, a percentage of your estate, or a specific asset